PhilippeMarcMeyer/vanillaSelectBox/README.md

 setValues('brandsMulti',['Lamborghini','Land Rover'])
 ```
 #### History :

+ v 0.25 : New option stayOpen, and the dropbox is no longer a dropbox but a nice multi-select

  v 0.22 : Migrating the function to vanillaSelectBox prototype => several instances of vanillaSelectBox() but 1 set of functions in memory

 v 0.21 : IE 11 compatibility